rubymonsters/webapps-for-beginners/source/07-http.md

 * `500 Internal Server Error` means: Ouch, I have run into an internal error on my side.

-There are lots of other status codes that servers can respond with, here's
-<a href="http://en.wikipedia.org/wiki/List_of_HTTP_status_codes">a list</a>.
-Many of them are very rarely used, and maybe the funniest one is `418 I'm a teapot`.

-Anyhow.
 The status code indicates the type of response, and most of the time, for most `GET` requests, it will be `200 OK`.

-On the following lines, again, there can be key/value pairs that contain meta information about the response.
-In our case it says that the content type of the body is `text/html` (which just means it's HTML).
+On the following lines, again, there will be some **headers**: key/value pairs that contain meta information about the response.
+In our case there is a header that says the content type of the body is `text/html` (which just means it's HTML).

-Now, when there's a body on a request (sometimes requests come with a body, too) or response (as in our example), then it needs to be separated from the header with an extra, blank line.
+Now, when there's a **body** ("main content") on a request (sometimes requests come with a body, too) or response (as in our example), then it needs to be separated from the header with an extra, blank line.
 This tells the browser that we're done with the headers, and the rest of the message is the response body (the actual content).

+## Summary

 To summarize: